krishnajoshideveloper/apache-app-testing/README.md

 ## About app

-This is very sample app test routing for SPA applications on apache server.
+This is very sample app to test routing for SPA applications on apache server.

 ## Building images.